ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 - The header is exported on each page, so each page will contain 101 records (including the header).
 - Because each export did not have a specified `sheetName`, they will be named `ag-grid`, `ag-grid_1`, `ag-grid_2` and so on.

-<grid-example title='Excel Export - Multiple Sheets with Data Selection' name='excel-export-multiple-sheets-selected' type='generated' options='{ "enterprise": true }'></grid-example>
+<grid-example title='Excel Export - Multiple Sheets with Data Selection' name='excel-export-multiple-sheets-selected' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel"]}'></grid-example>

 ## Using Data Filtering